 At UT, Rynder was a champion of faculty rights.
 She was the chairman of the local chapter of the American Association of University Professors and active in the Faculty Committee, a prerequisite to the faculty senate which represents UT professors, according to Littell-Lamb.
-The university was on the verge of folding in the late 1980s, and Rynder was adamant about holding the administration accountable and making sure faculty was still being treated fairly, Sclafani said.
+The university was on the verge of folding in the late 1980s, and Rynder was adamant about holding the administration accountable, Sclafani said.

 UT tried to bring football back during that time due to pressure from trustees, and Rynder was one of the chief organizers of a 1988 student and faculty protest against the return of football, along with Richard Piper and other faculty.
 Rynder believed that a football program would take funds away from academics and ultimately bankrupt the university.

 Having Irish roots herself, Rynder was passionate about the culture of England and Ireland.
 She took groups of students to England and Ireland, and taught a British and Irish history course.
 She occasionally played the dulcimer, a folk instrument originating from Appalachia, at Four Green Fields, an Irish pub near campus.

 Also passionate about Appalachia, an area heavily influenced by Irish culture due to Irish emigration, Rynder visited the region regularly.
 In 2007 she visited Sylva, N.C. and wrote a recount of her trip for The Minaret.
 The highlight of the trip, Rynder said, was seeing the music of the Mountain Spirit Band and playing along with them.